What is a mystical journey? Does this type of quest seem interesting? It’s what Joseph Campbell calls The Hero’s Journey. Are you ready to begin?

 “The hero’s journey always begins with the call.” ― Joseph Campbell

 It is a cyclical process, starting with an awakening to the call to begin this inward journey.
 As we embark on this quest and awaken, we begin the transformation process.
 We open our spiritual gifts.
 These inner gifts inspire us to share and help others.
 We awaken a little more, and the process starts over again.

 This cycle involves every aspect of our mind, body, and spirit.
 That’s it!
 That’s when your life becomes a beautiful symbol of the mystical journey.

 We use the above quote from Joseph Campbell to start every new group.
 We encourage you to use this quote, and it is the spark igniting this journey for many spiritual explorers.
 No one can tell you what this mystical path holds for you.
 You’ll need to travel this journey to find out for yourself.

-Mystics tell us the purpose of life is to create your own path, your own mystical journey.
+Mystics tell us the purpose of life is to create your own path, your mystical quest or journey.
 The problem is, religion confuses this quest with dogma.
 Organized Religion use myth to replace the authentic spiritual journey.
-The mystical quest is about exploring consciousness.
+But the mystical quest is really about exploring consciousness.
 It has nothing to do with following a religion.

 The Hero’s Journey is a pattern at the heart of many spiritual traditions.
 They may have different characters but contain many of the same core elements.
 It resonates with us because we are born to seek the unknown.